nek009/ROS2_information/docs/rclcpp/using_own_parameters.md

 ## Flow of making a code for a parameter node

 **In hpp files**
-1. Declare callback function(s) for changes of parameters
+1. Declare callback functions for changes of parameters
    * No need if lambda functions are used.
    * No need if no special procedures for changes of parameters
+1. Declare handler for callback functions

 **In cpp files**

 1. Use ParameterDescriptor
    * For detailed setting of parameters.
 No need if no detailed setting.
 1. Declare parameters
-1. Define callback function(s) for changes of parameters
+1. Define callback functions for changes of parameters
    * No need if no special procedures for changes of parameters
 1. Use Parameter